Residence Halls & Eastview Terrace

 Campus Meal Plan Account Balances

 Remaining dining dollars at the end of summer session will carry over to fall semester, and from fall semester to spring semester, provided the student has an active Campus Meal Plan.
 Even if dining dollars are carried over to the next semester, students are still required to purchase the Campus Meal Plan and pay the total semester board rate for the level selected.
-If a student has a large amount of dining dollars at the end of fall semester, a lower level should be selected for spring semester.
+Students who have a large amount of dining dollars at the end of fall semester should select a lower level for spring semester.
 Any remaining dining dollars at the end of spring semester are forfeited, and no refunds will be offered.

 Transfer of the Campus Meal Plan to Another Student